Eligibility of organisations

 UKRI has standard organisational eligibility requirements.
 Check your organisation’s eligibility to apply.

-Investigators must be academic employees – lecturer or equivalent – of an eligible organisation and must be resident in the UK.
+Investigators must be academic employees – lecturer or equivalent – of an eligible organisation and must be resident in the UK, except under specific conditions, set out in the co-investigator section.
 Any fellows holding fellowships aimed primarily at the postdoctoral level are not eligible to apply.

 Engineering and Physical Sciences Research Council (EPSRC) fellows, Royal Society fellows and Royal Academy of Engineering fellows holding fellowships aimed at later career stages are eligible to apply.

 Holders of fellowships under other schemes should contact the EPSRC to establish eligibility.
 This may be given on an individual case by case basis rather than as blanket eligibility for all fellows under any scheme.